Benzodiazepine Addiction Treatment

 • to reduce the symptoms of alcohol withdrawal if you are fighting alcoholism

-• muscle spasms and epileptic fit when an immediate effect is needed.
+• muscle spasms and epileptic fits when an immediate effect is needed.

-• Your body gets used to benzodiazepines quickly and after 15-3o days, and it’s not likely that they will have the same effect afterward.
+• Your body gets used to benzodiazepines quickly, and after 15-3o days, it’s not likely that they will have the same effect afterward.

 • This does not happen if you take benzodiazepines now and again or for less than one month.